pokeclicker/pokeclicker-wiki/data/Berries/Chople.md

 The Chople berry can be acquired by equipping the [[Oak Items/Magma Stone]] while there is a [[Berries/Spelon]] at Taller stage or later on the field.
 The Spelon will then have a chance to mutate into Chople.

-If the "No Oak Items" challenge is on, the Chople berry can be bought from the Johto Berry Master for 10,000 Farm Points.
+If the "No Oak Items" challenge is on, the Chople berry can be bought from the Johto Berry Master for 10,000 Farm Points after unlocking [[Berries/Spelon]].

 #### Mutations
 Chople Berries can be used to mutate the following Berries.